YanliLi27/ScaleCAM/README.md

 > Thanks to https://github.com/frgfm/torch-cam and https://github.com/lucidrains/vit-pytorch for their functions.

-> Currently, support for MNIST, ILSVRC2012, Cats&Dogs.
+> Currently, default test support for MNIST, ILSVRC2012, Cats&Dogs, and other four public medical datasets.
 ESMIRA (private data) is not supported as it includes the information of patients.

 ## Use: